 However, there is a better deal available.
 If you book your flight to Sacramento instead of LA your ticket will only cost $161, yet you’ll be on the same flight from Cancun to LA via Houston.
 In LA just get off without returning for the Sacramento flight, and you’ve just saved yourself $47 with a quick search.

-There are a few considerations when doing this, which SkipLagged.com outlines as shown below – take these into account and you will hopefully be able to save money on flights with SkipLagged when you next book your travel or house sitting tickets!
+There are a few considerations when doing this, which SkipLagged.com outlines as shown below.
+Take these into account and hopefully you’ll be able to save money on flights with SkipLagged when you next book your travel or house sitting tickets!

 The whizz kid behind SkipLagged